mundrapranay/SQLInjection/README.md

 1. clone the repository

-2. run the command npm install in the directory of the repository
+2. run the command `npm install` in the directory of the repository

-3. run the run.sh file OR for windows users you can simply run node app.js
+3. run the run.sh file `./run.sh` OR for windows users you can simply run `node app.js`

 4. go to https://localhost:3000